Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 ### `struct slab`

 - **Occupies a single page of memory**, where a portion of the space is allocated for **metadata**, while the remaining space is divided into equal-sized units, forming a **`freelist` (free object list)**.
 Each unit in the `freelist` can store one kernel object.
-- **Different types of kernel objects are managed in separate Slabs**, ensuring independent management for different object types.
+- **Different types of kernel objects are managed in separate slabs**, ensuring independent management for different object types.
 - Based on the number of allocated objects, a `struct slab` can be categorized into three states:
   - Full (`full`): All available objects have been allocated.
   - Partially used (`partial`): Some objects have been allocated, but free space remains.